 Results

 The population-level performance (i.e. predictive accuracy) of the algorithm varied from 2.2% to 37.0% when trained on data preprocessed similarly to the original study.
 When trained on data that matched the software default format performance ranged from -13.8% to 12.3%.
 When using the default training data provided performance ranged from -119.7% to -53.4%.
 Overall InSilicoVA predictive accuracy was found to be 11.1 to 20.9 percentage points lower than an alternative algorithm.
+Additionally, sensitivity for InSilicoVA was consistently lower than for an alternative diagnostic algorithm (Tariff 2.0), although specificity was comparable.

 Conclusions

 The default format and training data provided by the software lead to results that are at best suboptimal, with poor cause of death predictive performance.
-This method is likely to generate erroneous prediction and, even if properly configured, is not as accurate as alternative automated diagnostic methods.
+This method is likely to generate erroneous cause of death predictions and, even if properly configured, is not as accurate as alternative automated diagnostic methods.

 Keywords